briza-insurance/wegood/readme.md

 ```
 - A function which returns the validation rule function with set error message, plug-able into the Validator, or it could be used individually, e.g. ```rule('error message')(testValue)```.
 - The args differs form rule to rule.
+- Please see [Custom Validation Rule](#custom-validation-rule) for more information.

 ### Present
 Verify that the tested value is present, i.e. not empty.